-The illegally obtained ivory is usually in the form of small tusks or tusks cut into pieces of 1-3kg while the end products in most cases are pendants, mass produced jewellery, and other small items that are easily transportable.
+The illegally obtained ivory is usually in the form of small tusks or tusks cut into pieces of 1-3kg while the end products in most cases are pendants, mass-produced jewellery, and other small items that are easily transportable.
 Mainland Chinese visitors accounted for about 75% of the buyers (as the same researchers found in Hong Kong in 2015).
 Although the price of raw ivory is the same as in China (between USD889 and USD1,334 per kilo), lower overheads, cheaper labour, machine production, and the absence of an identification system make ivory items cheaper in Vietnam and thus attractive to the mainland Chinese.

 Ivory carving is relatively new in Vietnam.
 Artisans have carved wood, stone and other materials for over a thousand years, but ivory only began being used significantly as recently as the 19th century.
-Exploitation of the country’s natural resources in the 1990s prompted escalation of the ivory trade and by 2008 the price of raw ivory in Vietnam was between USD500-1,500 per kilo, the highest known price in the world at the time (Stiles 2008).
+The exploitation of the country’s natural resources in the 1990s prompted an escalation of the ivory trade and by 2008 the price of raw ivory in Vietnam was between USD500-1,500 per kilo, the highest known price in the world at the time (Stiles 2008).

 Skulls, bones and tail hairs of Asian elephants were on sale in addition to ivory.
-Substitutes for ivory in Vietnam include special woods like mulberry wood, and stones, but only one tiny item made of mammoth ivory was seen for sale.
+Substitutes for ivory in Vietnam include special woods like mulberry wood and stones, but only one tiny item made of mammoth ivory was seen for sale.
 This will prevent any confusion for law enforcement between (legal) mammoth ivory and (illegal) elephant ivory.

-Retail ivory trade thrived most where law enforcement was weak.
+The retail ivory trade thrived most where law enforcement was weak.
 In the northern villages where the bulk of artisans were seen, the majority of traders were relaxed and open and generally allowed photographs to be taken.
 The government has been a strong advocate for the production of handicrafts in these areas, allowing artisans to continue their trade unheeded.
 Vendors rarely commented on what was illegal and what was not.
 To them, their ivory items were simply another product on the market.

 “Lackadaisical law enforcement at both Vietnamese and Chinese customs at the land borders has enabled the illegal ivory trade to flourish, and the illegal killing of elephants in Africa continues unabated.
 The Vietnamese government has done little to prevent ivory cyber trafficking, with ivory items openly for sale on online chats,” said Vigne and Martin.

-Although a few signs to try to reduce demand for rhino horns were seen, no signs or posters against illegal ivory trade were observed.
+Although a few signs to try to reduce demand for rhino horns were seen, no signs or posters against the illegal ivory trade were observed.
 “A national strategic approach on ivory to improve law enforcement and awareness is lacking within the country.
 There is also inadequate global collaboration to tackle the illegal ivory trade.
 This is despite the fact that Vietnam was flagged as a significant transit country for ivory at the 16th CITES Conference of the Parties held in Bangkok in 2013.
 The main challenge is exposing the ‘big bosses’ operating in Africa and Vietnam rather than tackling the smaller players who can simply be substituted if caught, ” reported the authors.

 Iain Douglas-Hamilton, Founder and CEO of Save the Elephants, stressed the need to close down such markets.
 “We have seen great gains made against the ivory trade over the past year, with a federal ban in the US, a timeline announced by Hong Kong and a presidential commitment from China.
 We must work together with governments to prevent markets from springing up elsewhere like Vietnam.”